OpenNebula/docs/source/open_cluster_deployment/firecracker_node/firecracker_driver.rst

 Driver Specifics Configuration
 --------------------------------------------------------------------------------

-Firecracker specifics configurations are available at ``/var/lib/one/remotes/etc/vmm/firecracker/firecrackerrc`` file in the OpenNebula frontend node.
-The following list contains the supported configuration attributes and a brief description:
+Firecracker specifics configurations are available in the ``/var/lib/one/remotes/etc/vmm/firecracker/firecrackerrc`` file in the OpenNebula Front-end node.
+The following list contains the supported configuration attributes and a brief description of each one:

 +----------------------------+-------------------------------------------------------+
 | NAME                       | Description                                           |